Katsutoshii/birdflow/README.md

 But what about unique interactions?
 Should they be in a different system or just a match case in the update?

+How to model a resource being carried by something?
+- Carrier has a CarryToEntity objective so it can't attack.
+- When carried, the Object is parented in front of the carrier.
+- The Head detects nearby food.

+For all pairs:
+- Set a component that says the neighboring entities that frame.
+- Then downstream:
+- For neighbor in neighbors

 ## How should resource gathering work?

 - A zooid is normally hovering around the nearest head.